knelli2/spectre/docs/DevGuide/Parallelization.md

 `Parallel::GlobalCache` is created, all non-array components are created, and empty array components are created.
-Next, the function `allocate_array_components_and_execute_initialization_phase` is called which allocates the elements of each array component, and then starts the `Initialization` phase on all parallel components.
+Next, the function `allocate_array_components_and_execute_initialization_phase` is called which allocates singleton components (See
+\ref dev_guide_parallelization_parallel_components "Parallel Components") and the elements of each array component, and then starts the `Initialization` phase on all parallel components.
 Once all parallel components' `Initialization` phase is complete, the next phase is determined and the `execute_next_phase` function is called on